Pearson Centre

 Established in 1994 by the Government of Canada as the Lester B. Pearson Canadian International Peacekeeping Training Centre (more commonly the Pearson Peacekeeping Centre, or simply the Pearson Centre) was an independent, not-for-profit organization with its office based in Ottawa, Ontario, Canada.
 Its mandate was to support Canada's contribution to international peace and security.
 Operations ceased and the Centre closed around 2011.
 The property was sold by the government of Canada to a private individual in November 2013.

 The Pearson Centre conducted education, training and research on all aspects of peace operations throughout the world, with the majority of its projects under way in Africa and Latin America.
 Services ranged from the training of police officers in Rwanda and Nigeria to serve as peacekeepers in Darfur; through delivery of pre-deployment training for Latin American peace keepers in Brasília; to the design and delivery of complex training exercises for use in Europe and Africa.

 It also raised revenue through its specialized training and management courses, which it ran for individuals, governments and organizations around the world.

 While in operation, the Pearson Centre worked with the Kofi Annan International Peacekeeping Training Centre in Ghana.
 The Centre provided facilitation support to the International Network to Promote the Rule of Law, which is a project of the USIP.
-The International Association of Peacekeeping Training Centres was founded on July 2, 1995, at the Pearson Peacekeeping Centre.
+The International Association of Peacekeeping Training Centres (IAPTC) was founded on July 2, 1995, at the Pearson Peacekeeping Centre.
 The Pearson Centre also worked closely with the Canadian extractive sector to implement the Voluntary Principles on Security and Human Rights and provide training strategies to ensure that their security providers adhere to these international standards.